astral-sh/ruff/docs/preview.md

 # Preview

-Ruff includes an opt-in preview mode to help us collect community feedback and gain confidence that changes are a net-benefit before enabling them for everyone.
+Ruff includes an opt-in preview mode to provide an opportunity for community feedback and increase confidence that changes are a net-benefit before enabling them for everyone.

 Preview mode enables a collection of newer rules and fixes that are considered experimental or unstable.